monktastic/no-more-contempt/chapters/mental-illness.md

 This is a deep and important question.
 Assuming that evil is always caused by a level of trauma that can be simply "loved" out of a person (in any conventional sense) can indeed be dangerous, and may demonstrate lack of wisdom on our part.
 It would be a mistake to lump all causes of evil into the same bucket and deal with them in the same way.

 Nevertheless, while the methods may differ, in no case does an underlying malicious intent actually help.
-Instead, the "deeper" the evil, the easier it is to _convince_ ourselves that it does — but this is always self-deception, as we shall soon see.
+Instead, the "deeper" the evil, the easier it is to _convince_ ourselves that it does — but this is always self-deception.
 What's actually happening is that their profound darkness is more easily (and cleverly) infecting our minds.

 ---